Experts Uncertain Whether China’s Third Plenum Will Reboot Economic Growth

 Investment and Currency Decline Ahead of the Third Plenum

-China’s Ministry of Commerce recently reported a significant decline in foreign direct investment, amounting to approximately $56.81 billion from January to May, down 28.2 percent year-on-year.
+China’s Ministry of Commerce recently reported a significant decline in foreign direct investment, amounting to about $56.81 billion from January to May, down 28.2 percent year-on-year.
 The ongoing year-over-year decrease in foreign capital usage in 2023 stands at 8 percent, indicating an accelerated withdrawal of foreign investments.

-On NTD’s “Pinnacle View” program, independent TV producer Li Jun said, “Since assuming office in February, China Securities Regulatory Commission (CSRC) Chairman Wu Qing has deployed various measures to buoy the stock market for over three months.
+On NTD’s “Pinnacle View” program, independent TV producer Li Jun said: “Since assuming office in February, China Securities Regulatory Commission (CSRC) Chairman Wu Qing has deployed various measures to buoy the stock market for over three months.
 However, these efforts appear to be waning, exacerbated by declines in leading sectors like liquor and automotive industries, prompting small shareholders and foreign investors to liquidate their holdings.
-This intensified pressure on the government to stabilize the market, with expectations that Mr. Wu would exert all efforts to maintain stability until the CCP’s Third Plenum.”

-There has been a significant drop in the yuan over the past fortnight, reaching 7.267 against the U.S. dollar on June 26, marking a yearly low.
+There has been a significant drop in the yuan over the past fortnight, reaching 7.27 against the U.S. dollar on June 26, marking a yearly low.
 The offshore yuan also slipped below 7.3, hitting its lowest point since November last year.
 This exchange rate decline is notably marked by the central bank continually lowering the middle exchange rate price, too.
 Some speculate these declines are the Chinese regime’s strategic response to counteract the strengthening of the U.S. dollar, given its tightly controlled exchange rate policies, which may otherwise have seen the renminbi plummet further.

 Stock Market